as209099/AioWiktionaryParser/readme.md

 #### Usage

- - Import the WiktionaryParser class.
+ - Import the AioWiktionaryParser class.
  - Initialize an object and use the `fetch("word", "language")` method.
  - The default language is English, it can be changed using the `set_default_language method`.
  - Include/exclude parts of speech to be parsed using `include_part_of_speech(part_of_speech)` and `exclude_part_of_speech(part_of_speech)`